 - Never turn on your air conditioner or the furnace.

-- Keep all electrical appliances, and devices such as TVs, stereos, computers unplugged, until the fire restoration service team deems it safe to do so.
+- Keep all electrical appliances, and devices such as TVs, stereos, computers unplugged, until the fire restoration STOP Restoration deems it safe to do so.

-The fire restoration experts at Service Team of Professionals will provide you with complete fire and smoke damage restoration in a professional manner.
+The fire restoration experts at STOP Restoration will provide you with complete fire and smoke damage restoration in a professional manner.
 Call them in the event of a fire emergency!